 Safety and Health First

-Food labels that don’t get translated place customers at risk of ingesting a product that could prove harmful to them.
-After all, if they don’t understand the expiration date or can’t tell that an ingredient they are allergic to is in the food, you’re looking at one pissed-off customer.
+Food labels that aren’t translated place customers at risk of ingesting a product that could prove harmful to them.
+After all, if they don’t understand the expiration date or can’t tell that an ingredient they are allergic to is in the food, you will have an angry customer.
 That’s why you need a translator who’s familiar with the industry because they will know what to look for.

 On a less dire note, translating food labels allows customers to find food that fits their diet and steer clear of products that have preservatives or ingredients they don’t want to eat.
-This is invaluable for customers trying to eat healthily, and that appreciation will translate over to sales.
+This is invaluable for customers trying to eat healthily, and that appreciation will translate into sales.